neoforged/Documentation/docs/concepts/registries.md

 // Of course, all mentions of spells can and should be replaced with whatever your registry actually is. public static final ResourceKey<Registry<Spell>> SPELL_REGISTRY_KEY = ResourceKey.createRegistryKey(new ResourceLocation("yourmodid", "spells"));
 public static final Registry<YourRegistryContents> SPELL_REGISTRY = new RegistryBuilder<>(SPELL_REGISTRY_KEY)
+        // If you want to enable integer id syncing, for networking.
+        // Never use integer ids yourself, even if this is enabled!
+This is purely intended to reduce bandwidth.
+        .sync(true)
         // The default key.
 Similar to minecraft:air for blocks.
 This is optional.
         .defaultKey(new ResourceLocation("yourmodid", "empty"))
         // Effectively limits the max count.
 Generally discouraged, but may make sense in settings such as networking.